 If your intention is to sell the house, it implies that you are considering a move.
 Seize this opportunity to take a proactive approach and initiate the process of disposing of or donating items that you no longer need.
 Pack away possessions that won’t be necessary in the upcoming months and, if your garage cannot accommodate them without creating a cluttered look, consider renting a storage unit.

 Once everything has been cleared out, proceed to thoroughly clean your home.
 With countertops, bookshelves, and floors decluttered, make sure to sweep, mop, and disinfect every possible surface.
 This will contribute to creating an open and spacious ambiance that can attract home buyers.

 2. Make Necessary Repairs

-It is so much easier to disclose repairs, maintenance, and upgrades made while people are looking.
-It expedites the escrow process from lengthy repair requests and gives potential buyers the confidence to know you were a responsible homeowner that has taken care of what might be their new home.
+It’s much simpler to be upfront about any repairs, maintenance, or upgrades you’ve made while people are considering the property.
+This speeds up the escrow process by avoiding lengthy repair requests and reassures potential home buyers that you’ve been a responsible homeowner who has taken care of their potential future home.

 3. Stage the Property

 Clients frequently encounter pushback from real estate agents on a daily basis regarding staging.
 Unless they own a multi-million dollar home, most clients do not perceive the need to incur the additional expense of staging, which is essential to attract home buyers.

 It is important to note that staging does not always require removing all belongings and renting new furnishings.
 Instead, it can involve skillfully rearranging existing furniture, removing personal family photos, heirlooms, and art to create a more appealing environment.

 The initial decluttering efforts were a positive start.
 However, it is now crucial to transform the home into a space that resonates with potential buyers, enabling them to envision themselves living there.
 This approach maximizes the number of people who will be inclined to make an offer on the property.